NLnetLabs/routinator/source/manual-page.rst

            Forces installation of the TALs even if the TAL directory already exists.

+    .. option:: --rir-tals

+           Selects  the  production TALs of the five RIRs for installation.
+If no other TAL selection options are provided, this option is assumed.

+    .. option:: --rir-test-tals

+           Selects the bundled TALs for RIR testbeds for installation.

+    .. option:: --tal=name

+           Selects the bundled TAL with the provided name for installation.

+    .. option:: --skip-tal=name

+           Deselects the bundled TAL with the given name.

+    .. option:: --list-tals

+           List all bundled TALs and exit.
+The list also shows which TALs are selected by the :option:`--rir-tals` and :option:`--rir-test-tals`
+           options.

     .. option:: --accept-arin-rpa

            Before you can use the ARIN TAL, you need to agree to the ARIN